Shear-induced rigidity of frictional particles: Analysis of emergent order in stress space: Experimental methods and analysis of experimental data

 \subsection{Experimental protocols}

-The strain controlled experiments involve shear in two different types of experimental apparatus, which apply shear strain $ \gamma $ to the sample.
-One of these is a simple shear apparatus (\textbf{protocol I}), with a special arrangement of slats on the bottom, as sketched in Fig.~\ref{fig:apparatus} (a-b), which shows an overhead schematic of the apparatus.
+These strain-controlled experiments involve two different types of experimental apparatus, which apply shear strain $ \gamma $ to the sample.
+The simple shear apparatus (protocol I) has a special arrangement of slats on the bottom, as sketched in Fig.~\ref{fig:apparatus} (a-b), which shows an overhead schematic of the apparatus.
 In this system, shear is applied at the walls, and also uniformly through the base.
 This means that particles which are rattlers or experience very weak forces from surround grains are not left behind during the initial phases of shear.
-As a result, the system exhibits locally coarse-grained shear strain that corresponds to the global affine shear with small, spatially homogeneous, fluctuations~\cite{Ren2013Thesis}, as shown in Fig.~\ref{fig:apparatus}(c) .
+As a result, the system exhibits locally coarse-grained shear strain that corresponds to the global affine shear, with small, spatially homogeneous, fluctuations~\cite{Ren2013Thesis}, as shown in Fig.~\ref{fig:apparatus}(c) .
 Shear bands or other macroscopic inhomogeneities do not develop in this system.